 Today, there are 16 remaining heritage buildings (including the original kilns) and an adjacent 40-acre public park, the Weston Family Quarry Garden, where you can wander the gardens, hike the nature trails, and take in an uninterrupted view of the Toronto skyline from the lookout point.

 The Evergreen Brick Works also offers a wide range of activities and environmental programming.
-Farmers, Artisan and Garden Markets take place on weekends, there is a seasonal Winter Village complete with an artificial ice rink, and you can grab a quick bite or dig into a full sit-down meal at Café Belong.
+Farmers, Artisan and Garden Markets take place on weekends, there is a seasonal Winter Village complete with an artificial ice rink, and you can grab a quick bite or dig into a full sit-down meal at Picnic Café and Wine Shop.